 - Dosimeters are exchanged monthly.
-Your new dosimeter(s) will be mailed to you or your group's dosimeter coordinator at the beginning of each month. - Mail your old dosimeter(s) from the previous month back to the Environmental Health and Safety Office (EHS) by the 10th day of the month following the wear date, in the return envelope provided. - If your dosimeter(s) is lost or returned late three times within one year, an administrative fee of \$20.00 will be charged to your department. - Your dosimeter report records are available for your review by contacting your supervisor or calling the VAMC - RSO at ext.
-5753.
+Your new dosimeter(s) will be mailed to you or your group's dosimeter coordinator at the beginning of each month. - Your dosimeter(s) from the previous month must be received back to the Environmental Health and Safety Office (EHS) or the VA Radiation Safety Office by the 10th day of the month following the wear date.
+These can be mailed to EHS in the return envelope provided or brought down to VA 2W15.
+If your dosimeter(s) is lost or returned late three times within one year, an administrative fee of \$20.00 will be charged to your department. - Your dosimeter report records are available for your review by contacting your supervisor or calling the VAMC - RSO at 158-5753.